 On top of the excellent design, Woffice includes loads of powerful features.
-One of the coolest features is the Slack integration.
+One of the coolest features is Slack integration.
 Members can be notified in specific Slack channels about new projects, new users, tasks, and more.
 The dashboard employees see when they login to the intranet portal is fully customizable and built with widgets.
-Between WordPress’ default widgets, widgets added by Woffice, and the thousands of additional free widgets available on wordpress.org, this makes the dashboard highly customizable.
+Between WordPress’s default widgets, widgets added by Woffice, and the thousands of additional free widgets available on wordpress.org, this makes the dashboard highly customizable.

 Altogether, Woffice is an amazing premium theme with great design and a comprehensive feature set for a company intranet website.

 The gorgeous and responsive Thrive theme is another fantastic option for building an intranet-based website.